CuriousPan/FaceMaskDetection/README.md

 model = keras.models.load_model("model.h5")
 ```

-Load the haarcascade and turn on the WebCam.
+Load the cascade classifier and turn on the WebCam.

 ```
 #path to haar cascade